dotnet/designs/accepted/2023/wasm-browser-threads.md

 - when caller is `JSWebWorker`,
     - we are probably on correct thread already
     - when caller is callback from HTTP/WS we could dispatch to any managed thread
-- caller can't be managed thread pool, because they would not use JS `self` context
+- callers are not from managed thread pool, by design.
+Because we don't want any JS code running there.

 # Dispatching call - options
 - `JSSynchronizationContext` - in deputy design